The Admissions Process:

 As part of the application process, a complete admissions file must include the following items:

 - Completed online application form – Click here to log in and complete an admission application.

 - Current psychological evaluation with cognitive achievement and emotional testing.

-- Specialists’ evaluations and reports (speech and language, auditory processing, occupational therapy, physical therapy, or assistive technology).
+- Specialists’ evaluations and reports (speech and language, auditory processing, occupational therapy, physical therapy, or assistive technology) if applicable.

 - Confidential evaluations, completed by a teacher, tutor or therapist who works with the child.

 - Child’s most recent transcript, IEPs and report cards.

 During the visit, both the child and the parents will visit Villa Maria.
 The child will meet with the Director of Admissions and complete informal assessments to take a closer look at their academic skills.
 It is also a chance for the student to see and learn more about the school.
 At the same time, parents will be participating in an interview with the Head of School with the goal of both parties gaining more information and helping to determine if the student is a good match for the school.

 Following the visit, if the admissions committee feels the student could be a good fit for the program and there is an appropriate space available, there will be a shadow day.
 During the shadow day, the applicant will be matched up with a current student and move through their schedule for the day.
 They may participate in a brief interview with an instructional faculty member during this visit.

 4. The Admission Committee will meet and make a decision.